stszandra/CodeCoolElProjecteGrande/README.md

-<h1 style="text-align: center;">Offer Oasis - Webshop Application</h1>
+<h1 align="center">Offer Oasis - Webshop Application</h1>

-<h5 style="text-align: center;">Offer Oasis is a webshop application developed using ASP.NET Core Web API for the backend and JavaScript with React for the frontend.
+<h5 align="center">Offer Oasis is a webshop application developed using ASP.NET Core Web API for the backend and JavaScript with React for the frontend.
 The project focuses on imitating a fully functional webshop, employing technologies learned during our studies at Codecool.
 </h5>

 ## Table of Contents